 At 9.13 am on the morning of 21st October 1966, a mountain of coal waste collapsed onto Pantglas Junior School in Aberfan, Wales, killing 116 children and 28 adults.
 It was the last day of school before the half-term holiday.

-More than 50 years on, Netflix’s The Crown is set to dramatise the tragedy and its effect on the nation — and the royal family.
+More than 50 years on, Netflix’s The Crown has dramatised the tragedy and its effect on the nation – and the royal family.
 RadioTimes.com spoke exclusively to Aberfan survivors Jeff Edwards and Gaynor Madgwick, both schoolchildren at the time of the disaster.
+This is the full story of what happened at Aberfan that day.

 In October 1966 a colliery spoil tip collapsed following heavy rain, creating an avalanche that slid directly into the local school and surrounding houses, devastating the small Welsh mining community.
 At the time of the disaster Jeff Edwards was an eight-year-old schoolboy, with striking white blonde hair.
 He remembers being in a maths lesson, facing the blackboard and turned away from the class windows.